Navya-Josyula/Navya-Josyula/README.md

 ---

 ### 🌟 Featured Projects:
-#### **Personal Budget Management Application**
+#### **GeminiBot**
-- **Tech Stack:** React.js, Node.js, MySQL
+- **Tech Stack:** React, TypeScript, Node.js, Express, Flask, Google Gemini AI
-- **Highlights:** Developed a full-stack application enabling seamless financial tracking, boosting user engagement by 25%.
-Implemented JWT authentication and deployed with GitHub.
+- **Highlights:** Engineered a dynamic frontend UI using React and TypeScript, leveraging Axios for seamless API integration and React Hooks for efficient state management, resulting in a 30% increase in user engagement.
+Architected and deployed robust backend services with Node.js and Express, integrating Google Gemini AI API via Flask for intelligent chatbot responses, which enhanced response accuracy by 40% and reduced latency by 25%.
 #### **Marketing Campaign for Banking Products**
 - **Tech Stack:** Python, Machine Learning
 - **Highlights:** Enhanced campaign effectiveness by 30% with predictive analysis using Logistic Regression, KNN, Naive Bayes, and Decision Tree classifiers.
 Achieved **98.58% accuracy** using Random Forest.